lauraherasrec/lauraherasrec.github.io/_pages/about.md

 I am a person with a wide range of interests and a multidisciplinary educational background in economics, development studies, and psychology.
 I hold a MA in Economic Policy and Analysis from Université Paris 13 Nord and Université Paris VII Diderot, a MA in Development Studies from the University of the Basque Country, a BA in Economics from Autonomous University of Madrid, and a BA in Psychology from the National University of Distance Education.
 You can find my CV [here](https://lauraherasrec.github.io/files/AcademicCV_HerasRecuero.pdf).

 ## Working papers
-• Heras-Recuero, L (2024).
+• Heras-Recuero, L. (2024).
 [The rise of the middle class and the pattern of consumption imports in Latin America](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4741057).
 CLALS Working Paper Series No. 48. _R&R in Structural Change and Economic Dynamics_

 • [The consumption side of trade shocks: Inequality dynamics and luxury imports](https://osf.io/preprints/socarxiv/9kh2g_v1) (with Vinicius Curti Cícero). _Under Review_

 • Balza, Lenin H., Heras-Recuero, L., Matías, D. and R. A. Yépez-García (2024).
 [Green or growth?
 Understanding the relationship between economic growth and CO2 emissions](https://publications.iadb.org/en/green-or-growth-understanding-relationship-between-economic-growth-and-co2-emissions).
 Technical Note No. IDB-TN-2930. _Submitted_

 ## Work in progress
-• Long-term effects of industrial policy on the manufacturing sector in Mexico.
+• Economic liberalization, industrial policy and manufacturing performance in Mexico.

 • Import substitution industrialization in Mexico: An industry-level database of industrial policy measures.